Lindsay Collegiate and Vocational Institute is an AP school

-AP students have the necessary skills and knowledge not only to gain entrance into the faculty of their choice at university, but also to excel in earning their degree:
+AP students have the necessary skills and knowledge, not only to gain entrance into the program of their choice at university, but also to excel in earning their degree.

-The academic rigor required in AP courses prepares students exceptionally well for the challenges of university.
+The academic rigour required in AP courses prepares students exceptionally well for the challenges of university.

 AP students develop improved study habits and time management skills.

 Research shows that AP students are more likely to graduate from university with a double major and are twice as likely to pursue a PhD., or studies in medicine or law.

 AP courses are designed to challenge, stimulate and engage students with a keen interest and ability in a number of subject areas.